meshcloud/actions-meshstack-auth/README.md

 # meshStack Auth Action

-This GitHub Action authenticates to the meshStack API to enable building block automation workflows.
+This GitHub Action authenticates to the meshStack API to enable building block automation workflows as well as other API interactions with meshStack.

 ## Overview

-This GitHub Action is designed to authenticate against the meshStack API.
-It helps you obtain an access token using client credentials, which can then be used to interact with the meshStack API securely.
+This action helps you obtain an access token using client credentials, which can then be used to interact with the meshStack API securely.
 This action simplifies the process of obtaining and managing authentication tokens for your workflows.

 ## Related Actions